Summer Lovers

-Summer Lovers is a 1982 American romantic comedy film written and directed by Randal Kleiser and starring Peter Gallagher, Daryl Hannah and Valerie Quennessen.
+Summer Lovers is a 1982 American romantic comedy-drama film written and directed by Randal Kleiser and starring Peter Gallagher, Daryl Hannah, and Valerie Quennessen.
 It was filmed on location on the island of Santorini, Greece.
 The original music score is composed by Basil Poledouris.
-Summer Lovers featured "Hard to Say I'm Sorry", a No. 1 hit for Chicago, and "I'm So Excited" by The Pointer Sisters.
+Summer Lovers features the songs "Hard to Say I'm Sorry", a number-one single for Chicago, and "I'm So Excited" by the Pointer Sisters.

+The film received generally negative reviews from critics.